-Derived Data Types (Structures and Unions): Understanding utility of structures and unions, Declaring, initializing and using simple structures and unions, Manipulating individual members of structures and unions, Array of Structures, Individual data members as structures, Passing and returning structures from functions, Structure with union as members, Union with structures as members.
+Understanding utility of structures and unions, Declaring, initializing and using simple structures and unions, Manipulating individual members of structures and unions, Array of Structures, Individual data members as structures, Passing and returning structures from functions, Structure with union as members, Union with structures as members.

-Pointers and References in C++: Understanding a Pointer Variable, Simple use of Pointers, Pointers to Pointers, Pointers to structures, Passing pointers as function arguments, Returning a pointer from a function, using arrays as pointers, Passing arrays to functions.
+Pointers and References in C++:

+Understanding a Pointer Variable, Simple use of Pointers (Declaring and Dereferencing Pointers to simple variables), Pointers to Pointers, Pointers to structures, Problems with Pointers, Passing pointers as function arguments, Returning a pointer from a function, using arrays as pointers, Passing arrays to functions.
+Pointers vs. References, Declaring and initializing references, using references as function arguments and function return values